General Academic Policies

 - Students who have been reinstated following suspension that fail to meet all readmission conditions specified for that individual at the time of readmission.

-Students on academic suspension may not take courses at CLU.
+Students on academic suspension may not take courses at Cal Lutheran.
 Academic suspension normally lasts for one full academic year; however, students may be reinstated after one semester if they complete a semester of full-time letter graded coursework and earn a semester GPA at or above a 3.0 at another accredited institution.

 Students who have been suspended from the University must submit a letter of appeal to be considered for reinstatement.
 All students who have been reinstated following suspension will be subject to rules that apply to students in their second semester on probation.